 - Received the "Leadership in the Profession: Mentoring Lawyer of the Year (Private Practice)" award at the Chambers USA Women in Law Awards Ceremony, 2015

 - Recognized by Chambers USA as one of the top twelve policyholder lawyers nationwide.
 Ranked Band 1 (highest rating) Nationwide and in New York for Insurance: Dispute Resolution: Policyholder.
-The 2016 edition describes Robin as "the real deal" when it comes to policyholder representation.
-It also notes that "she is widely renowned as an outstanding trial attorney who is highly skilled at securing large scale recovery and settlements on behalf of her clients."
+The 2018 edition notes that she is "very knowledgeable in the space and extraordinarily persuasive."
+Earlier editions have described her as the "the real deal" when it comes to policyholder representation and noted that she is widely renowned as an outstanding trial attorney who is highly skilled at securing large scale recovery and settlements on behalf of her clients."
+(2016)

 - Recognized by The Legal 500 as a leading leading lawyer in the United States for Insurance: Advice to Policyholders, 2011-2016.
 The 2016 edition notes that she is "‘extremely well-versed."

 - Named a national and local “litigation star” by Benchmark Litigation, 2010-2018